jgmalcolm/jgmalcolm.github.io/_posts/2015-02-13-memorize-anything.md

 ## Simple

+**Start with a unifying theme for your scene.** Come up with a consistent theme for all your objects that relates to your overall topic.
+For example, a period in time (Renaissance) or a location (local diner).
+This common theme will reinforce the connections binding all your symbols together.

+For example, if you recall that the entire scene was set in a farm field but you're forgetting one area, you have a better chance of narrowing it down as you try to recall common farm objects likely present.
+If the scene had been too ridiculous and involved completely unrelated objects, then good luck.
+You're screwed.

 **What immediately pops into your head?** When you say the word or fact to yourself, what is the first thing that comes to mind?
 Run with that natural association.
 When it works, it works 100% of the time.